PunchThrough/bean-docs/src/projects/starter-kit-messenger.md

 ## Using the Bean+ Slack Messenger

-Now that your Bean+ is programmed and you have the button and LED bar connected, disconnect your Bean+ from Bean Loader and connect it to your computer through the normal Bluetooth menu.
+Now that your Bean+ is programmed and you have the button and LED bar connected, disconnect your Bean+ from Bean Loader and connect it to your computer, phone, or tablet through the normal Bluetooth menu.
 If you have issues connecting your Bean+ through the Bluetooth settings, ensure all other Bluetooth devices are disconnected.

 {{{img_rel this 'bp-connected.png' 'connect Bean+ in Bluetooth settings menu' '100%'}}}

 After everything is set up and connected, the Bean+ will work like a standard keyboard through the HID profile.
 You can cycle through different messages by pressing the button.
-If you press & hold the button, a message will be sent to your computer/phone using HID!
+If you press & hold the button, a message will be sent to your computer, phone, or tablet using HID!
 Pretty slick.

 {{{img_rel this 'starter-kit.JPG' 'Assembled Bean Messenger' '100%'}}}